t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/posts/AWS-pipeline/Launch_KeyPair.png" alt="Nextflow keypair">

-Finally, give some name to your master instance, since many more will be launched once we fire up our Nextflow pipeline on our `AWS Batch` compute environment.
+Finally, give some name to your master instance, since many more will be launched once we fire up our `salmon-nf`Nextflow pipeline on our `AWS Batch` compute environment.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/posts/AWS-pipeline/Launch_Name.png" alt="Nextflow EC2 naming">

 Finally, connect to the instance as already shown in Step 2 for example.
-Now we can pull our Nextflow pipeline.
+Now we can pull our `salmon-nf` Nextflow pipeline.

 ```bash
 [ec2-user@ip-172-31-38-222 ~]$ nextflow pull t-neumann/salmon-nf